rtyler/brokenco.de/_posts/2019-04-04-azure-eventhubs-rust.md

 the SASL/TLS authentication and encryption, was a bit tricky to use with the [rdkafka](https://crates.io/crates/rdkafka) crate, which built on top of the fantastic [librdkafka](https://github.com/edenhill/librdkafka).
-SASL/TLS is seems to have become the defacto standard for running Kafka-as-a-Service like AWS MSK or Confluent Cloud, so it is wonderful to figure out how to use the rdkafka crate in this environment.
+SASL/TLS is seems to have become the de facto standard for running Kafka-as-a-Service like AWS MSK or Confluent Cloud, so it is wonderful to figure out how to use the rdkafka crate in this environment.